-Total emissions for DCU during the 2018 calendar year was 66,302.20 tCO2e.
-As can be seen in Figure 5, Scope 3 emissions accounted for the majority of emissions (74%).
-Scope 1 emissions accounted for 12% of overall emissions and Scope 2 emissions accounted for 14% of overall emissions.
-The single largest contributor to emissions was Purchased Goods & Services (48% of overall emissions) with construction related procurement accounting for 22% of overall emissions.
-Including four new emission sources from 2017 saw a change in the overall proportion of emissions (Fahy, 2018).
-Scope 1 & 2 emissions decreased from approximately 55% of overall emissions in 2017 to 26% of overall emissions in 2018 (Fahy, 2018).
+Total emissions for DCU during the 2019 calendar year was 52,632 tCO2e.
+As can be seen in Figure 5, Scope 3 emissions accounted for the majority of emissions (70.9%).
+Scope 1 emissions accounted for 16.5% of overall emissions and Scope 2 emissions accounted for 12.9% of overall emissions.
+The single largest contributor to emissions was Purchased Goods & Services, closely followed by Staff and Student Commuting (26.5% and 26.3% of overall emissions respectively) with construction related procurement accounting for 10.1% of overall emissions.
+Scope 1 & 2 emissions increased from approximately 26% of overall emissions in 2018 to 29% of overall emissions in 2019.